ivannz/cplxmodule/cplxmodule/nn/README.md

 ### Subclassing CplxToCplx

 The base class for complex-valued layers is `CplxToCplx`.
-It has not `__init__` and thus can be placed anywhere in the base class list, however it is preferable to keep it as right as possible.
+It does not have `__init__` and thus can be placed anywhere in the base class list, however it is preferable to keep it as right as possible, but preceding `torch.nn.Module`.

 ### Promoting real layers

-It is possible to promote an existing real-valued module to complex-valued module, which is shared between the real and imaginary parts and acts on them independently.
-For example the typical use case is to convert an activation to split complex-valued acitvation:
+It is possible to promote an existing real-valued module to complex-valued module, which is *shared* between the real and imaginary parts and acts on them independently, i.e. the same layer is applied twice.
+For example, the typical use case is to convert a real-valued activation to split complex-valued acitvation:

 ```python
 from cplxmodule import cplx